-liberty of free-warren.
+TERRA WARRENATA.
+Land that has the liberty of free-warren.

 TERRÆ DOMINICALES REGIS.
-The de-
+The demesne lands of the crown.

 TERRAGE.
 In old English law.
 A kind of tax or charge on land; a boon or duty of plowing, reaping, etc. Cowell.